 -No mention the three guys who were captured.

--No mention (please) the relation[ship] with people
+-No mention (please) the relation[ship] with people of government agencies.

 -Sambimbi [Jonas Savimbi] - NO